-The Stegle group develops advanced statistical approaches for unravelling molecular variation at a genome-wide scale, accounting for both genetic and environmental factors.
+The Stegle group develops advanced statistical approaches for unravelling molecular variation at a genome-wide scale and applies them to systems genetics and oncology.

 Previous and current research

 Our interest lies in computational approaches for unravelling the genotype-phenotype map on a genome-wide scale.
 How do genetic background and environment jointly shape phenotypic traits or cause diseases?
 How are genetic and external factors integrated at different molecular levels, and how variable are these molecular readouts between individual cells?

 We use statistics as our main tool to answer these questions.
 To make accurate inferences from high-dimensional omics datasets, it is essential to account for biological and technical noise and to propagate evidence strength between different steps in the analysis.
 To address these needs, we develop statistical analysis methods in the areas of gene regulation, genome-wide association studies (GWAS) and causal reasoning in molecular systems.